nico-aero/Detox/docs/Troubleshooting.Synchronization.md

 ### Automatic synchronization works most of the time

-It’s difficult for an automatic mechanism to be correct in 100% of the cases.
+It's difficult for an automatic mechanism to be correct in 100% of the cases.
 There are always exceptions.
 We are optimizing for the common case so most of your scenarios will not have to deal with synchronization issues.

-For the rest of this tutorial, we’ll assume the test is having some sort of a synchronization issue.
+For the rest of this tutorial, we'll assume the test is having some sort of a synchronization issue.

 ### Are we waiting too much or not waiting enough?

-When the automatic synchronization mechanism doesn’t work, we have 2 potential problems:
+When the automatic synchronization mechanism doesn't work, we have 2 potential problems:

 - We are waiting too much - The test will appear to hang and fail with timeout.
 This happens because Detox thinks an asynchronous operation is currently taking place and is waiting for it endlessly.

-- We are not waiting enough - The test will appear to fail at some point because an element isn’t found according to an expectation or isn’t found when attempting to perform an action on it.
-This happens because Detox didn’t take some asynchronous operation into account and isn’t waiting until it completes.
+- We are not waiting enough - The test will appear to fail at some point because an element isn't found according to an expectation or isn't found when attempting to perform an action on it.
+This happens because Detox didn't take some asynchronous operation into account and isn't waiting until it completes.

 ### Identifying which synchronization mechanism causes us to wait too much